For more information call:443-643-3257 443-643-3257

 Some chemotherapy drugs can cause damage in the nerves of the arms and legs.
 Many times when the nerves in the legs are affected, some patients may experience decreased confidence with walking and balance.
 Comprehensive balance assessment and training available at UMRN facilities can help you better understand the symptoms you are experiencing.
 Occupational or physical therapy can provide assessment and training to manage these symptoms and balance training can reduce your risk for falls.
-For more information call 443-643-3257.
+For more information, please call 443-643-3980.

 Lymphedema is a buildup of fluid in part of the body due to stressors such as lymph node removal, injury or radiation treatment.
 Lymphedema in the arm can often occur when lymph nodes are removed during breast cancer treatment.
 There is no cure, but it can be effectively controlled through professional care and self-management.
 Our certified lymphedema therapists offer an individualized approach to treatment including: